juli1/design-patterns/README.md

 You can find an implementation of design patterns using C++ and Java.

+The following patterns are demonstrated:
+ - Singleton
+ - Factory
+ - Builder

 ## General
 We start with a basic example with a Car and a Garage.
 The garage can contain multiple cars.
 We have an implementation